 I'm Adam Moody with the Productivity Academy.
 Get your productivity, time management, automation, and organization questions answered here.
 Be sure to check out the Productivity Academy YouTube Channel.

 FacebookXJoin us live each week at www.productivity.academy/live and get your questions answered by submitting them at any time right here: www.productivity.academy/questions.
-You can watch the video for the last episode recorded on October 31, 2019, above, or you can review the transcript below.
-In this episode we talked about: How do I get that habit…
+You can watch the video for the last episode recorded on July 18, 2019, above, or you can review the transcript below.
+In this episode we talked about: What is the best kind of productivity setup?
+To…